-In the light of the development of antibiotic resistant bacteria, and in particular multi drug resistant (MDR) bacteria, this once maligned chemical compound has attracted the recent attention of medical scientists.
-Scientists around the world have started to narrow the focus of their research to look at potential anti-biotic properties of CBD.
+In the light of the development of antibiotic-resistant bacteria, and in particular multidrug-resistant (MDR) bacteria, this once-maligned chemical compound has attracted the recent attention of medical scientists.
+Scientists around the world have started to narrow the focus of their research to look at the potential anti-biotic properties of CBD.

 A new study published in the journal early this year, Scientific Reports, by scientists Janne Kudsk Klitgaard (Principal Investigator) and Claes Søndergaard Wassmann (corresponding author) from the University of Southern Denmark reported that the combination of CBD and antibiotics was proving to be more effective than treatments with antibiotics on their own.

 CBD and an antibiotic were used against Staphylococcus aureus bacteria which is known to cause skin infections, heart valve infections, bone infections and pneumonia.
 According to their studies, with the addition of CBD, fewer antibiotics were required to achieve the same effect as the antibiotic on its own.
 The CBD acts as a ‘helper compound’ which enhances the efficiency of the antibiotic in test tubes and animal models.